qpsolvers/qpbenchmark/README.md

 Here are some known areas of improvement for this benchmark:

 - *Cold start only:* we don't evaluate warm-start performance for now.
+- *CPU thermal throttling:* the benchmark currently does not check the status of CPU thermal throttling.
+Adding this feature would be a [good first issue](https://github.com/qpsolvers/qpsolvers_benchmark/labels/good%20first%20issue).

 Check out the [issue tracker](https://github.com/qpsolvers/qpsolvers_benchmark/issues) for ongoing works and future improvements.